Introduction

 The vast majority of data used within the faculty is considered personal data and therefore should be stored in a secure archive.
 The default archive at FGB for most situations is YODA.

-• If your data can be de-identified enough that they fall under the “Blue” category from the Privacy Risk categorization, then you can use other archives, such as DataverseNL or a data repository.
+• If your data can be de-identified enough that they fall under the “Blue” category from the Privacy Risk categorization, then you can use other archives, such as DataverseNL or an external data repository.
 It is very important, however, that when de-identifying your data that you do not irrevocably modify the raw data.
 Irrevocable modification defeats the purpose of archiving unadulterated raw data.
 See How Do I Meet Privacy and Security Requirements? for further explanation.

 • You should check with the FGB Privacy Champion that your data are indeed “Blue” data before archiving them in a less secure archive than YODA.